How to Use Google Webmaster Tools for SEO

 One way to find the URLs with the parameter is to Google “inurl:?yourparameter= site:yoursite.com”.
 This will give you an indication of which parameters are getting indexed.
 The other method is to look for the parameters in the results of a site crawl.

 This analysis may lead you to identifying non-canonical URLs; if so, you’ll want to apply duplicate content fixes.
 You can also configure the parameters in GWT, but this typically should only be a band-aid instead of a permanent fix, and (as noted) should always be done with much caution.

-Well, I hope this Webmaster Tools guide is useful.
-My favorite reports are Index Status, Sitemaps, and ― of course ― Search Queries.
+I really hope this Webmaster Tools guide is useful to you.
+GWT really is incredibly powerful and underutilized.
+My favorite reports are Index Status, Sitemaps, Fetch as Google, and ― of course ― Search Queries.
 What are yours?

 Are there any reports or functions of GWT you’d like me to cover?
 Got a hot Webmaster Tools tip you want to share?
 Leave a comment.
-I’ll try to update and improve this guide in the future.
+We’ll continue try to update and improve this guide in the future.